skig/waves/README.md

 The repo provides different tools to learn basic principles of CS tones data processing.
 It does not contain any ready-to-use solution for distance measurement, but rather serves as a playground for learning and experimenting with BLE CS data.

+## Target audience

+Students and researchers interested in DSP and wireless technologies.

+Engineers interested in developing their own CS-based algorithms for distance measurements and other applications.

+Embedded enthusiasts curious about Channel sounding under the hood.

 ## Repo structure
 * cs_ini  - channel sounding initiator firmware sample for nrf54l15dk
 * cs_ref  - channel sounding reflector firmware sample for nrf54l15dk